oktadev/jhipster-microservices-example/TUTORIAL.md

 While creating this example, I ran into a few issues.

-1. Alert translations not resolved in the gateway for microservices entities.
+1. Alert translations not resolved in the gateway for microservice entities.
 The workaround is to open the `src/main/webapp/i18n/*/product.json` files and move the keys from `storeApp` to `blogApp`.
 See [issue #5960](https://github.com/jhipster/generator-jhipster/issues/5960) for more information.

 2. In production mode, new entries don't show in the list.
 The logs have an error like the following: